As I’m sure anyone that has previously tried this will agree, it’s not one of the nicest jobs to do as it can be messy and time consuming.

 Here is a product which is taking the market by storm.
 A user friendly, solvent free stripper which is guaranteed not to harm the surface you are stripping.

-Click Here To find information on what products can be safely removed and also what surfaces they can be removed from
+To find out more information on what products can be safely removed and also what surfaces they can be removed from visit the Eco Solutions website for further details.

 Home Strip™ is ideal for use by do–it–yourself enthusiasts, as well as professional users.
 Economical to use – Goes further than hazardous solvent based strippers – Minimal VOC content (0.000004%, as certified by independent laboratory detection test)